Praqma/helmsman/docs/how_to/use_local_charts.md

 # use local helm charts

 You can use your locally developed charts.

+## Served by Helm

-But first, you have to serve them on localhost using helm's `serve` option.
+You can serve them on localhost using helm's `serve` option.

 ```toml
 ...